zac-metin/tasksapp/README.md

 To deploy the frontend to AWS S3, run the following command:

-`aws s3 sync build/ s3://task-manager-pro-9000`
+`aws s3 sync dist/ s3://task-manager-pro-9000`

 ## Deploying the Backend

 To manually deploy the backend, ensure you have AWS SAM CLI installed

-Run `npx tsc` (or you can npm i -g typescript and run tsc) to build your dist folder first.
+Run `cd backend` and `npx tsc` (or you can npm i -g typescript and run tsc) to build your dist folder first.

+Then run `cd src` and `npm run postbuild` to copy node_modules into the dist folder

 Authenticate either with CLI + Access Key ID & Secret Access Key, using AWS Cloudshell for direct in browser CLI, or you can use the V2 CLI and auth through a User / SSO

 The user that you are authenticating with should have the IAM policy outlined in deployment/sam-deploy-policy.json

-Once you are authenticated in your CLI, you can then run:
+Once you are authenticated in your CLI, you can then run the following from the backend folder:

 `sam build`
 `sam deploy`

 Use `--guided` flag on sam deploy if this is the first time deployment

+Use `--no-confirm-changeset` flag if

 ## Troubleshooting